plilja/docker-example/README.md

 # docker-example

-Docker example micro service setup
+Example project of a Docker setup with two micro services.
+One of the services is connected to a database.